dstackai/dstack/README.md

 </div>

-dstack is an open-source container orchestration engine designed for running AI workloads across any cloud or data center.
+`dstack` is an open-source container orchestration engine designed for running AI workloads across any cloud or data center.
 It simplifies dev environments, running tasks on clusters, and deployment.

 The supported cloud providers include AWS, GCP, Azure, OCI, Lambda, TensorDock, Vast.ai, RunPod, and CUDO.
-You can also use `dstack` ro run workloads on on-prem clusters.
+You can also use `dstack` to run workloads on on-prem clusters.

 `dstack` natively supports NVIDIA GPU, and Google Cloud TPU accelerator chips.